 • can pass from your stomach before you start the race, and

-• is not full of sugar.
 Most athletes take their pre-race meal three to four hours before they compete.
 The meal should contain some protein in addition to carbohydrates, but avoid sugar-added drinks or foods.
-A pre-race meal could include eggs, oatmeal or other whole-grain cereals, oranges, grapefruit and other fruits, bagels and so forth.
+A pre-race meal could include eggs, oatmeal or other whole-grain cereals, oranges or other fruits, bagels and so forth.

 You should take sugared drinks only during vigorous exercise and for up to an hour after you finish.
 Contracting muscles remove sugar from the bloodstream rapidly without needing much insulin.
 Taking sugared drinks when you are not exercising causes higher rises in blood sugar that increase risk for diabetes and cell damage.
 More on Sugared Drinks

-Eat Carbohydrates and Protein to Recover Faster You will recover faster by eating a high carbohydrate, high-protein meal within a half hour AFTER FINISHING a race or a grueling workout, but taking the same high-protein-and-carbohydrate meal before a race or intense workout does not hasten recovery (Journal of Applied Physiology, May 2009).
-Carbohydrates in the post-race meal cause a rise in blood sugar that causes the pancreas to release insulin.
-Insulin drives the protein building blocks (amino acids) in the meal into muscle cells to hasten healing from intense workouts.
-Muscles are extraordinarily sensitive to insulin during exercise and for up to an hour after finishing exercise, so the fastest way to recover from intense workouts and races is to eat a protein- and carbohydrate-rich meal during the last part of your workout or within an hour after you finish.
+You will recover faster by eating a high carbohydrate, high-protein meal within a half hour after finishing a race or a grueling workout (Journal of Applied Physiology, May 2009).
+Taking the same high-protein-and-carbohydrate meal before a race or intense workout does not hasten recovery.
+Carbohydrates in the post-race meal cause a rise in blood sugar that causes the pancreas to release insulin, which drives the protein building blocks (amino acids) in the meal into muscle cells to hasten healing.
+Muscles are extraordinarily sensitive to insulin during exercise and for up to an hour after finishing exercise, so the fastest way to recover from intense workouts and races is to eat a protein- and carbohydrate-rich meal within an hour after you finish.
 You can use either plant or animal sources of protein; both contain all of the essential amino acids necessary for cell growth.
-Protein and Carbohydrates for Recovery
+Foods for Recovery